What the Bible Says About Restoration

 “Restore to me the joy of your salvation, and uphold me with a willing spirit.”
 Psalm 51:12 ESV

 Life’s struggles can suck the joy right out of even the most positive person.
 Pile one struggle on top of another, and we can easily become trapped under the weight of despair.
-God’s promise for restoration doesn’t only apply to our physical bodies, but our spirits as well.
-You can read more about restoring our peace here.

 The Hebrew word for RESTORE in Psalm 51:12 can be defined as to return or turn back.